NRA calls for armed school guards as U.S. mourns massacre

 'SENSE OF GUILT'

-Connecticut Governor Dannel Malloy observed a moment of silence with mourners at 9:30 a.m.
-EST (2:30 p.m.
-British time) and governors from Maine to California asked residents to follow suit.
-Church bells rang in Newtown and up and down the East Coast.
+To remember the school massacre, Connecticut Governor Dannel Malloy observed a moment of silence with mourners at 9:30 a.m.
+EST and governors from Maine to California asked residents to follow suit.
+Church bells rang in tree-lined Newtown, and up and down the East Coast.

 Democratic Senator-elect Chris Murphy, who spoke to the group on Wednesday, called the NRA comments "the most revolting, tone-deaf statement I've ever heard."